lucendio/lecture-devops-infos/content/exercises/_index.md

 might be going to use in your [project assignment]({{< ref "/assignments/project-work" >}}).

 {{< hint >}}
-There is also a tutorial on [how to install the tool chain]({{< relref "./install-tool-chain">}}).
+There is also an exercise on [how to install the tool chain]({{< relref "./install-tool-chain">}}).
 {{< /hint >}}

-The tutorials vary a bit in their workload but still cover a limited scope.
+The exercises vary a bit in their workload but still cover a limited scope.
 Solutions may only utilize the basics of the technologies that are involved, while their capabilities would reach far beyond that.

-For more comprehensive tutorials either refer to the [link collection]({{< ref "/links" >}}), their corresponding [lesson]({{< ref "/lessons" >}}) or the web search engine of your least distrust.
+For more comprehensive exercises either refer to the [link collection]({{< ref "/links" >}}), their corresponding [lesson]({{< ref "/lessons" >}}) or the web search engine of your least distrust.

-Each tutorial contains:
+Each exercise contains:

 * a description, including prerequisites, tasks and objectives(s)
 * at least one possible solution, including the steps to reproduce, and, it needed, any kind of *assets*